hpc-carpentry/hpc-chapel/_episodes/12-fire-forget-tasks.md

 > Time the execution of the original code and this new one.
 How do they compare?
 >
 >> ## Key idea
 >> It is always a good idea to check whether there is _built-in_ functions or methods in the used language, that can do what we want to do as efficiently (or better) than our house-made code.
-In this case, the _reduce_ statement reduces the given array to a single number using the given operation (in this case max), and it is parallelized and optimized to have a very good performance.
+In this case, the _reduce_ statement reduces the given array to a single number using the given operation (in this case max), and it is parallelized and optimised to have a very good performance.
 >{:.solution}
 {:.challenge}

-The code in these last Exercises somehow _synchronize_ the tasks to obtain the desired result.
-In addition, Chapel has specific mechanisms task synchronization, that could help us to achieve fine-grained parallelization.
+The code in these last Exercises somehow _synchronise_ the tasks to obtain the desired result.
+In addition, Chapel has specific mechanisms task synchronisation, that could help us to achieve fine-grained parallelization.